 In a small bowl, whisk flour, baking powder, salt.

-Melt shortening or butter let it cool down then mix with milk.
+Melt shortening or butter let it cool down then mix with warm water.

 Combine the liquid with the dry ingredients using a fork or spoon.